-The chapter "Risk Factors" on page 13 of the Base Prospectus is amended as follows:
+The section "Risk Factors" on pages 13 to 49 of the Base Prospectus is amended as follows:

-1. The section entitled "1.
+1. The paragraph entitled "1.
 Risk Factors Relating to Amundi Finance" is amended as follows:

 1.1 CREDIT AND COUNTERPARTY RISKS

 Amundi Finance is exposed to credit and counterparty risks likely to have a significant adverse effect on its business, financial position and results.